Parts of the Northeast and South are recovering after a huge, deadly winter storm

 Several unconfirmed tornadoes were reported across Florida on Tuesday, with wind gusts as high as 60 miles per hour in the Panhandle, WUSF reported.

-The NWS said that even more severe weather was in the forecast starting on Friday for parts of the South through the Mid-Atlantic.
+Even more severe weather is in the forecast starting on Friday for parts of the South through the Mid-Atlantic, the NWS says.
+A large, low-pressure system will develop over the Southern Plains by the end of the week.

+"The initial set-up for this next event is quite similar to the ongoing event that is now concluding over the Eastern U.S.," the NWS said, adding that "the main difference is a greater supply of arctic air northwest of the low track."

+The Midwest could see blizzard conditions while the Gulf Coast can expect heavy rain, meteorologists said.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.